- Many users reported issues with Remote Desktop and high DPI, and in this guide, we’ll show you how to fix that.

 Luckily, there’s always a solution.
 Or multiple solutions, in this case.
 So, if you’ve experienced issues with DPI on your Windows 10 PC, follow the instructions below to resolve them successfully.

-How to resolve DPI issues with Remote Desktop Protocol on Windows 10
+How can I fix DPI issues with Remote Desktop Protocol?

 So, make sure to install all of the updates that are provided trough Windows Update and hope for the best.

 Another thing that’s quite important when it comes to any hardware changes, especially the ones related to monitors, is to log off before you connect peripheral devices.